rigetti/pyquil/README.md

 Without installing anything, you can quickly get started with quantum programming by exploring our interactive [Jupyter][jupyter] notebook tutorials and examples.
 To run them in a preconfigured execution environment on [Binder][mybinder], click the "launch binder" badge at the top of the README or the link [here][binder]!
-If you'd like to add your own tutorial, or update an existing one, please make a pull request to the [rigetti/forest-tutorials][forest-tutorials] repository directly.
+To learn more about the tutorials and how you can add your own, visit the [rigetti/forest-tutorials][forest-tutorials] repository.
 If you'd rather set everything up locally, or are interested in contributing to pyQuil, continue onto the next section for instructions on installing pyQuil and the Forest SDK.

 Installation
 ------------